SanderRonde/CustomRightClickMenu/README.md

 ## Contributing

-To install the extension for contributing, simply clone this repo, run npm install, and load the extension into chrome from the "app/" folder.
+To install the extension for contributing, simply clone this repo, run `npm install && tsc --watch false`, and load the extension into chrome from the "app/" folder.
 You should be able to have your changes in the app folder be reflected to live instantly by hitting `ctrl/cmd + r` on the options page.
+Do however keep in mind that developing happens in typescript in a lot of files, so be sure to keep `tsc` running while developing.
 Building isn't really necessary as long as you don't need to export the files as it basically only compresses and removes unnecessary files.

 ## License